-The school internet access is designed expressly for pupil use and will include filtering appropriate to the age of pupils.
+The school internet access is designed expressly for pupil use and includes filtering appropriate to the age of pupils.

-Pupils will be taught what internet use is acceptable and what is not and given clear objectives for internet use.
+Pupils are taught what internet use is acceptable, and what is not, and given clear objectives for internet use.

-- Internet access will be planned to enrich and extend learning activities.
-Access levels will be reviewed to reflect the curriculum requirements and age of pupils; - Staff should guide pupils in on-line activities that will support the learning outcomes planned for the pupils' age and maturity; - Pupils will be educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation.
+- Internet access is planned to enrich and extend learning activities.
+Access levels are reviewed to reflect the curriculum requirements and age of pupils; - Staff guide pupils in on-line activities that will support the learning outcomes planned for the pupils' age and maturity; - Pupils will be educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation.